lanhoang82/Data-Portfolio/README.md

 # Welcome to my data portfolio!

-This repository is a portfolio of personal data-related projects I have completeted in the following areas:
+This repository is a portfolio of selected personal data-related projects I have completeted in the following areas:
 - Data analysis - using SQL and Python
 - Data visualization - using Tableau
 - Machine Learning - Classification Prediction using Python